nRF24/pyRF24/README.rst

     python3 -m pip install Sphinx sphinx-rtd-theme

-or optioinally use the following command from the repository's root directory
+or optionally use the following command from the repository's root directory

 .. code-block:: bash